Southern Ecuador

 NOT INCLUDED:

-Flights into Guayaquil and out of Quito
+Your international flights into and out of Quito.

 Personal expenses such as laundry, alcohol with meals, shopping, etc.